Travel Diaries: The DeBruce (Catskills)

 The common areas inside the DeBruce include a glass-enclosed dining room overlooking the property, a downstairs “club room” (with a food menu and great cocktails) and several living room areas with cozy couches and fireplaces.
 The lack of TV’s makes the DeBruce the perfect place to disconnect and read a book or open a bottle of red (which is what we did) while soothing jazz music plays in the background.
 The décor is simple yet elegant: vintage farmhouse meets modern design.

 The fourteen guest rooms at the DeBruce are minimalistic (with no desks or dressers in sight) but their “back to the basics” design makes each room a calming oasis to come back to at the end of the day.
-Some rooms feature clawfoot bathtubs overlooking the valley (highly recommend) and all rooms feature plush Sferra linens and Malin & Goetz toiletries.
+Some rooms features clawfoot bathtubs overlooking the valley (highly recommend) and all rooms feature plush Sferra linens and Malin & Goetz toiletries.

 The dining experience was undoubtedly the most memorable part of our stay.
 The daily room rate includes breakfast and a multi-course dinner by the talented Chef Aksel and team.
-We arrived in time for a late dinner Friday night and after being brought several rounds of tasty bite-size appetizers (all included), we opted for the steak entrée over the chicken and trout (they can accommodate dietary restrictions if you let them know in advance).
+We arrived in time for a late dinner Friday night and after being brought several rounds of tasty bite-size appetizers (all included), we opted for the steak entrée over the chicken or trout (they can accommodate dietary restrictions if you let them know in advance).
 The steak was served with a to-die-for herb butter and a few side dishes, and was followed by a peach cobbler for two.

 One of the unique things about the restaurant is its focus on locally-sourced ingredients.
 Saturday night was a full 9-course tasting menu that featured vegetables and herbs straight from the “backyard” of the property, paired with NY-state wines.
 All of the dishes were delicious and fun (one included a live fire).
 Both nights ended in the downstairs Club Room where we got to know the chef better (over a tabletop shuffleboard game) and heard all about the DeBruce story and vision from other staff members over cocktails at the bar.